chrissuttondev/battleships-game-cs/README.md

 <img width="754" alt="mockup-techsini" src="https://github.com/chrissuttondev/battleships-game-cs/assets/136370848/cc04ff47-0eba-4aca-b4e3-dcc34a49f3bc">

+<a href="https://battleships-cs-8c1e89adf8aa.herokuapp.com/">Here is the link to the deployed project</a>

 ## Game Play

 The app is a simplified version of the classic pencil and paper Battleships game (http://www.papg.com/show?1TMC).